A1vinSmith/DNS-Checker/DanglingRecords/README.md

 Script V9 is the definitive version.

-It serves as a preemptive measure, but it's crucial to have human verification of the crt.sh list before depending on this tool.
+The script serves as a preemptive measure, but it's crucial to have human verification of the crt.sh list before depending on this tool.
 This ensures we haven't been compromised at that point.
-The script is capable of identifying vulnerable takeover scenarios, but may not detect instances where a takeover has already occurred.
+The script can identify vulnerable takeover scenarios, but may not detect instances where a takeover has already occurred.